List of The Young and the Restless characters introduced in 2025: Detective Burrow

 Detective Burrow, played by Matt Cohen, made his first appearance on October 16, 2025.
 The character and casting were announced on September 5 of the same year and he had begun filming the previous week.
 Cohen had previously appeared in another American soap opera, General Hospital, and he was one of several cast members from that soap to join The Young and the Restless in the latter half of 2025, in addition to Tamara Braun and Roger Howarth.
 It was reported that Detective Burrow would be involved in an investigation involving many of the "key players" of The Young and the Restless.

 Annie Stewart

-Annie Stewart, played by Catherine Kresge, will make her first appearance on November 20, 2025, and is set to appear in several episodes.
+Annie Stewart, played by Catherine Kresge, made her first appearance on November 20, 2025.
 The character and casting were announced on October 29, 2025.
 She is a detective that will investigate Noah Newman's (Lucas Adams) car crash, as part of a storyline that the soap's executive producer Josh Griffith teased would be a big mystery involving multiple characters.

+In December 2025, Mara Levinsky from Soap Opera Digest called Annie a "shady cop" and commented that it was not new that she was "up to no good".